 Abnormal blood clotting: Anything that interferes with blood clotting can lead to nosebleeds.
-Medications, even common ones like aspirin, can alter the blood-clotting mechanism just enough to cause bleeding.
-Blood diseases, such as hemophilia, also can provoke nosebleeds.
+Medications, even common ones like ibuprofen, can alter blood-clotting just enough to cause bleeding.
+Blood diseases, such as hemophilia, also can provoke and worsen nosebleeds.

 Chronic illness: Any child with a long-term illness, or who may require extra oxygen or other medication that can dry out or affect the lining of the nose, is likely to have nosebleeds.